foresightyj/angular-ag-grid-minimal/README.md

 or run `npm run mock`

 This will give mocked ajax requests at least a delay of 10ms plus variable amount of delay between 0 ~ 2000ms.

+# pagination

+## case 1

+If you have 127 records, and page size is 20, then last page contains only 7 records.

+What [lastRow](https://www.ag-grid.com/angular-data-grid/infinite-scrolling/#setting-last-row-index) means is that:
+1. if we are not at last page, then set `lastRow` to `null` or `undefined`;
+2. if we are at last page, we only have 7 records, set `lastRow` to 7.

+## case 2

+If you have exactly 140 records, and page size is 20, then last page actually contains 20.